NixOS/nix/doc/manual/src/language/advanced-attributes.md

     }
     ```

+    The `outputHash` attribute must be a string containing the hash in either hexadecimal or "nix32" encoding, or following the format for integrity metadata as defined by [SRI](https://www.w3.org/TR/SRI/).
+    The "nix32" encoding is an adaptation of base-32 encoding.
+    The [`convertHash`](@docroot@/language/builtins.md#builtins-convertHash) function shows how to convert between different encodings, and the [`nix-hash` command](../command-ref/nix-hash.md) has information about obtaining the hash for some contents, as well as converting to and from encodings.

-    The `outputHashAlgo` attribute specifies the hash algorithm used to
+    The `outputHashAlgo` attribute specifies the hash algorithm used to compute the hash.
-    compute the hash.
-It can currently be `"sha1"`, `"sha256"` or
+    It can currently be `"sha1"`, `"sha256"`, `"sha512"`, or `null`.
-    `"sha512"`.
+    `outputHashAlgo` can only be `null` when `outputHash` follows the SRI format.

     The `outputHashMode` attribute determines how the hash is computed.
     It must be one of the following two values: